Brooks Ghost 10 Shoe Review

 To be honest, the Brooks Ghost 10 was one of my most anticipated updated shoes!
 Brooks is not paying to me review their shoes.

 Working in the running store, I can tell you the Brooks Ghost is one of the most consistent shoes on the market.
-If you like the 1…you’ll probably like the 2 and the 5 and the 10.
-I like the Ghost 9, and I also like the Ghost 10.
+If you like the 1…you’ll probably like the 2 and the 5 and the Brooks Ghost 10.
+I like the Brooks Ghost 9, and I also like the Brooks Ghost 10.
+The Brooks Ghost is often given the Runners World Shoe of the year.

-Most of the update from the 9 to 10 is in the midsole.
-The Ghost 10 introduces a new two-piece midsole design.
+Most of the update from the 9 to the Brooks Ghost 10 is in the midsole.
+The Brooks Ghost 10 introduces a new two-piece midsole design.
 It makes it more fluid for running and able to accommodate many different foot strikes evenly (IE: whether you run heel to toe, on your toes on somewhere in the middle).

-The Ghost has a narrow heel and wide toe box which is the ideal shape for many people’s feet.
+The Brooks Ghost 10 has a narrow heel and wide toe box, which is the ideal shape for many people’s feet.
 It hugs the arches appropriately and for the most part, fits true to size.
 It’s been hard finding shoes that do fit true to size recently, plus everyone’s foot shape is slightly different (including your left and right foot).

-With the included new two piece and fluid midsole, the shoe is much more responsive to where you need the cushion.
+With the included new two-piece and fluid midsole of the Brooks Ghost 10, the shoe is much more responsive to where you need the cushion.
 For many people, they benefit from a much softer heel.
 For myself, I benefit from a much softer and well-cushioned forefront.

 How can the shoe be so adaptive to so many foot types?
 Brooks uses a unique Cushion Material called “BioMoGo DNA foam.”
 It’s essential, like memory foam.
 It molds to your feet and cushions you where you need it.
 Out of any brand, the cushioning is the most adaptable to your stride.
-It’s soft, light weight and well cushioned.
+It’s soft, lightweight and well-cushioned.
+The plush transition zone and segmented crash pad make for a great roll through the gait.

-It’s soft, light weight and well cushioned.
-I’ve run speed workouts but also long runs in the Ghost.
-Ideally, I like to do my easy runs and long runs in the shoe though.
+I’ve run speed workouts but also long runs in the Brooks Ghost 10.
+Ideally, I like to do my easy runs and long runs in the Brooks ghost 10though.
 Since I’m not running a lot, I do the majority of it in the Brooks Ghost 10 right now.

-In summary, I like the Brooks Ghost and think it’s a great shoe.
-The updates from the Ghost 9 to the Ghost 10 have only enhanced the fit.
+In summary, I like the Brooks Ghost 10 and think it’s a great shoe.
+The updates from the Ghost 9 to the Brooks Ghost 10 have only enhanced the fit.

 Brooks Ghost 10 (any run)